Particular/docs.particular.net/nservicebus/throughput-tool/azure-service-bus.md

 1. Install a version of [Powershell or Powershell Core](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) on the host system, if not already available.
 1. Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 1. From a command line, execute `az login`, which will open a browser to complete the authentication to Azure.
 The Azure login must have access to view metrics data for the Azure Service Bus namespace.
-1. Execute `az set --subscription {SubscriptionId}`, where `{SubscriptionId}` is a Guid matching the subscription id that contains the Azure Service Bus namespace.
+1. Execute `az account set --subscription {SubscriptionId}`, where `{SubscriptionId}` is a Guid matching the subscription id that contains the Azure Service Bus namespace.
 1. In the Azure Portal, go to the Azure Service Bus namespace, click **Properties** in the side navigtation (as shown in the screenshot below) and then copy the `Id` value, which will be needed to run the tool.
 The `Id` value should have a format similar to `/subscriptions/{Guid}/resourceGroups/{rsrcGroupName}/providers/Microsoft.ServiceBus/namespaces/{namespaceName}`.

 This screenshot shows how to copy the Service Bus Namespace's `Id` value: